I wrote this as a tribute to one of my best friends who just died.

 In another age and place, Paul Behrends would have been straight out of Rudyard Kipling.

-The extraordinary life of the retired US Marine Corps reserve colonel and longtime congressional staffer ended December 12 when Paul died from injuries near his home in Sterling, Virginia.
+The extraordinary life of the retired US Marine Corps reserve lieutenant colonel and longtime congressional staffer ended December 12 when Paul died from injuries near his home in Sterling, Virginia.
 He was 62.

 God and country.
 That, with his family, summed up Paul’s life.
 As a young active-duty Marine Reconnaissance officer in the 1980s, Paul parachuted into Afghanistan as part of the Reagan administration’s spectacular covert operation to assist resistance fighters against the Soviet invader army.